jonaro00/II1302/README.md

 ## Development

+To develop, start by cloning this repository.

 ### Webpage

 To develop the webpage, do the following:

 - Install Node and npm.
 - From the root directory, run `npm install`.
 This installs all dependencies, including those of the `web/` subpackage, into `node_modules/`.
+- Set up the files `web/.env.local` (for development), and `web/.env.test.local` (for testing) with the correct credentials. `web/.env.local.example` can be used as a template. ⚠ Do not commit your secrets.
 - `npm run dev` to start a live development server on localhost.
 - Develop. 😎
 - `npm test` to run all unit tests.